A Lagrangian filling for every cluster seed: A Lagrangian filling for every cluster seed

-\item[(ii)] It might be that $\SC(\Gamma')$ is a non-reduced configuration, bounding bigons.
-That is, there are curves $\g_i,\g_j\in\SC(\sD_1)$ with two points of geometric intersection, one positive and one negative, and these two intersection points bound a bigon. \end{itemize} In either of these two cases, if the curve $\g_1\sse L'$ at which we must mutate was precisely one such $\g_i$, then Lagrangian disk surgery along $D_1$ would make $\g_j$ immersed.
-It would produce a Lagrangian filling $\mu_{D_1}(L')$ but the resulting collection of curves would have at least an immersed curve.
-In that case, we can no longer iterate our sequence of Lagrangian disk surgeries.
-This is an obstruction that we cannot bypass merely with the information of $Q(\SC(\Gamma))$.
-In fact, $Q(\SC(\Gamma))$ is not able to distinguish the two cases $(i)$ and $(ii)$ above, as both are 2-cycles in $Q(\SC(\Gamma))$.
+\item[(ii)] It might be that $\SC(\Gamma)$ is a non-reduced configuration, bounding bigons.
+That is, there are curves $\g_i,\g_j\in\SC(\sD_1)$ with two points of geometric intersection, one positive and one negative, and these two intersection points bound a bigon.
+In this case the quiver $Q(\SC(\Gamma))$ has a 2-cycle and the potential $W(\SC(\Gamma))$ has a monomial accounting for it, as there is a bigon. \end{itemize}

-The core contribution of this manuscript is that we can solve this problem by using the curve potential $W(\SC(\Gamma))$.
-This potential $W(\SC(\Gamma))$ must be precisely the one we constructed and studied in Sections \ref{sec:curves} and \ref{sec:QP_PlabicFence}.
-Another choice of potential $W$ for $Q(\SC(\Gamma))$, unrelated to the specific geometry of polygons for curve configurations $\SC(\Gamma)$ would be of no use.
-Indeed, by construction, $W(\SC(\beta))$ keeps track of polygons and, in particular, bigons.
-This is used when solving problem $(ii)$ above.
+The main contribution of this paper is a solution to this problem which uses the curve potential constructed in Sections \ref{sec:curves} and \ref{sec:QP_PlabicFence}.
+By construction, $W(\SC(\beta))$ keeps track of polygons and, in particular, bigons.
 By Proposition \ref{thm:QPnondeg}, $(Q(\SC(\Gamma)),W(\SC(\Gamma)))$ is non-degenerate if $\Gamma$ is an $\L$-compressing system of the form $\Gamma=\Gamma(\beta)$.
-This is used for solving problem $(i)$ above.
+Non-degeneracy of the potential is then used to exclude possibility $(i)$ above from happening.
+That is, non-degeneracy ensures that whenever we have a 2-cycle between two vertices in the quiver we must also have a bigon bounded by the corresponding curves in the configuration.
+The reduction process, using Theorem \ref{thm:HassScott}, and the properties of the potential proven in Section \ref{sec:curves} are used to deal with possibility $(ii)$.
+Let us explain this in detail.